ZeliardM/arlo/README.md

 If you are unable to see shared cameras in your separate Arlo account, ensure that both your primary and secondary accounts are upgraded according to this [forum post](https://web.archive.org/web/20230710141914/https://community.arlo.com/t5/Arlo-Secure/Invited-friend-cannot-see-devices-on-their-dashboard-Arlo-Pro-2/m-p/1889396#M1813).
 Verify the sharing worked by logging in via the Arlo web dashboard.

-**If you add or remove cameras from your main Arlo account, or share/un-share/re-share cameras with the Arlo account used with this plugin, ensure that you reload this plugin to get the updated camera state from Arlo Cloud.**
+**If you add or remove cameras from your main Arlo account, ensure that you reload this plugin to get the updated camera state from Arlo Cloud.**

 ## General Setup Notes